-The Department's minimum admission requirements are an undergraduate degree with an average of 8.0 in the last two years of undergraduate work (or graduate work) at the University of Alberta, or an equivalent qualification from a recognized institution, and a TOEFL score of 580 where applicable (see §182.2.3).
+The Department's minimum admission requirements are an undergraduate degree with an average of 7.5 in the last two years of undergraduate work (or graduate work) at the University of Alberta, or an equivalent qualification from a recognized institution, and a TOEFL score of 580 where applicable (see §173.2.3).

 All candidates for the MA in History and all provisional candidates for the PhD in History must demonstrate competence in reading a language other than English by passing an examination administered by the Department.
-For all graduate students specializing in Canadian history the language must be French; the specific language requirement for others will be decided in consultation with the student's supervisor.
-In addition, the Department expects every candidate for an advanced degree in History to be proficient in any language or languages necessary for carrying out the candidate's thesis research.
 A candidate for the MA in History must satisfy the language requirement before being permitted to proceed to the thesis examination; a provisional candidate for the PhD in History must satisfy the language requirement before being permitted to take the candidacy examination.
 Exemptions from language examinations may be granted under certain specific conditions.
 Further details on language requirements are found in the brochure Higher Degrees in History and Classics available from the Department.

 The Department annually appoints a number of graduate research and teaching assistants.
 Graduate students are also eligible for various University fellowships and bursaries.
-For details see the Awards section of this
+For details see the Awards section of this Calendar.